llvm/llvm-project/flang/docs/FlangDriver.md

 instance of `clang::driver::Command`).
 Every command is bound to an instance of `clang::driver::Tool`.
 For Flang we introduced a specialisation of this class:
 `clang::driver::Flang`.
-This class implements the logic to either translate or forward compiler options to the frontend driver, `flang-new -fc1`.
+This class implements the logic to either translate or forward compiler options to the frontend driver, `flang -fc1`.

 You can read more on the design of `clangDriver` in Clang's [Driver Design & Internals](https://clang.llvm.org/docs/DriverInternals.html).